LewisCM14/allotment_design/docs/authentication.md

         - fastapi-users and Starlette Session Middleware are packages within the FastAPI ecosystem that supports this method of authorization.

-    1. OAuth2 with External Providers
+    1. OAuth2 & JWTs with External Providers

         - Similar to OAuth2 with JWTs, users authenticate with an external provider (i.e. google, GitHub etc).
 This provider then issues an access token and the API verifies the token and retrieves user information with each request.